 In that case, you want to be prepared for anything that might come up.
 We suggest bringing a number of treatments from home.

 Royal Caribbean offers a small store on every ship that sells tons of toiletries, medicines, and more.
+Sometimes there are even automated vending machines that make it easy to find what you want.
 So the good news is if you need something, you should be able to get it on the ship.
-The bad news is that all these items are expensive.
+The bad news is that all these items can be expensive.

 For example, we’ve seen bottles of DayQuil for $18, a pack of dental floss selling for $5.25, and a bottle of sunscreen for $15.